-The covariates of interest in the outcome equation (Y_i) are the Senate partisan seat margin/distance 'running' measures associated with each piecewise linear segment noted above (X_i^{DPC} , X_i^{UPC}) and the corresponding discontinuity intercept between divided and unified executive appointment processes (α^{\prime}), plus a vector of control variables defined above focusing on agency and position type considerations which might impact the degree of shared ideological policy preferences with the appointing president (Z{k1}), and a residual term (ε_I).
-The respective running covariates each have their own regression function, which are predicted by a vector of covariates posited to impact presidential appointments indirectly through the extent that Senate partisan majorities are unfavorable/favorable to the president during the Senate appointment process (W{mI}), plus respective disturbance terms for each endogenous regressor equation (μ_i^{DPC} , μ_i^{UPC}).
+The covariates of interest in the outcome equation (Y1) are the Senate partisan seat margin/ distance 'running' measures associated with each piecewise linear segment noted above (X_i^{DPC} , X_i UPC) and the corresponding discontinuity intercept between divided and unified executive appointment processes (α), plus a vector of control variables defined above focusing on agency and position type considerations which might impact the degree of shared ideological policy preferences with the appointing president (Z{ki}) , and a residual term (ε_i) .
+The respective running covariates each have their own regression function, which are predicted by a vector of covariates posited to impact presidential appointments indirectly through the extent that Senate partisan majorities are unfavorable/favorable to the president during the Senate appointment process (W{mi}) , plus respective disturbance terms for each endogenous regressor equation $(\mu_i^{DPC}, \mu_i^{UPC})$.

 The vector of covariates in this pair of endogenous covariate regression equations are posited to indirectly influence a president's ability to obtain policy congruence from executive appointees confirmed by the Senate.
-However, this effect is manifested through the Senate partisan seat margin and distance measures representing the degree of insecurity for Senate partisan majorities under a divided and unified partisan control of the executive appointment process.
+However, because this vector of exogenous covariates pertains directly to the Senate's operations and performance as an institution, and not subject to presidential control per se, these indirect appointment effects are manifested through the Senate partisan-seat margin and distance measures representing the degree of insecurity for Senate partisan majorities under a divided and unified partisan control of the executive appointment process.
 Senate Party Polarization is the absolute difference in party mean 1st dimension DW-NOMINATE scores (Lewis, et al. 2025).
 Senate party polarization will be positively associated [+] with more insecure Senate partisan majorities opposing the president, as well as more secure partisan majorities favoring the president's party [+].
 Simply, presidents benefit from polarization that can undermine partisan opposition majorities when the executive appointment process is divided, while it imposes costs on presidents when their party enjoys majority status (unified executive appointment process).
 Seasoned committee chairs should be both more attractive and impactful as partisan majorities become more insecure due to the nature of interparty chamber conflict (Ba, Schneider, and Sullivan 2022; Berry and Fowler 2016, 2018; Bonica, Chen, and Johnson 2015; Krause and Byers 2025).
 Committee chair experience should thus be positively correlated with insecure Senate partisan majorities under intense inter-party competition, and hence, exhibit positive [+] and negative [-] coefficients for the divided and unified executive appointment processes, respectively.
 Finally, the civilian executive nominations workload will be more robust Senate IPMs become less secure.
 This is because presidents can leverage both the threat and use of alternative appointment strategies, including the use of temporary/acting officials (Kinane 2021; O'Connell 2020), to get their executive nominees confirmed in politically uncertain times.
 The hypothesized coefficients should be positive [+] and negative [-] for predicting the Senate partisan seat margins/distances under each respective type of executive appointment process.